 In addition to analog summing, you also get headphone-level amplification controls and an array of tools for selecting speakers, converting audio, and monitoring your lines and signals.

 You can get separate units to perform each of these functions, but by putting them all in one the D-Box is a life saver for cramped studio spaces or traveling recording engineers.
 While it’s not exactly cheap, it is an excellent value for the level of equipment and range of functions that you’re getting, making it a fantastic investment for sound professionals.
-It’s one of the best summing mixers on the market.

 Why should I buy a summing mixer?